 Out-of-state students can visit https://vote.gov/ and select the state in which they reside to find out how to register to vote in that state.

 Villa Maria College received $2,343,546 in Higher Education Emergency Relief Fund provided in the American Rescue Plan in total.
 Per federal guidance, the institution intends to use the funds to provide the mandated amount of at least 50% of the emergency financial aid grants to students.

 Villa Maria College used a set formula to determine which students did or will receive emergency financial aid grants and how much funding they did or will receive.
 The formula prioritized students who requested funding through an application by full time Pell eligible, full time, part time Pell eligible, and part time.
-The average total grants awarded between January 1, 2022 and March 31, 2022 were $1,004.
+The average total grants awarded between March 31, 2022 and June 30, 2022 were $625.
 All students were informed of the availability of funds and invited to apply for emergency aid.
-As of March 31, 2022, 379 students have received $1,149,043 from the HEERF student portion of the American Rescue Act.
+As of June 30, 2022, 379 students have received $1,149,668 from the HEERF student portion of the American Rescue Act.